-How do organic SEO and PPC impact each other?
+How do SEO and PPC impact each other for online advertising?

 In many organizations, the paid search team that runs PPC campaigns and the SEO team that focuses on organic search are completely separate departments.
 They run parallel to each other, even sometimes competing with one another.
 In truth, however, research run by Google itself has found that these two work together.

 There have been multiple studies that have demonstrated that SEO impacts how many clicks PPC ads receive.
 Google has found that when a site has strong organic search results, they will increase their click-through rate for their PPC ads on the same SERP.
 Another study found that the phenomenon can also work in reverse-- paid search can also boost the results of organic campaigns.